When you support the AJA, you become a member of the Society for the American Journal of Archaeology.

-Contributions to the Society are welcome in any amount and are tax-deductible according to law.
-Contributors of $250 or more are listed on the inside back cover of the following four issues of AJA and are noted below; donations of $1,000 or more receive invitations to AIA events and lectures.
+Tax-deductible contributions to the Society are welcome in any amount.
+Contributors of $250 or more are listed on the inside back cover of four consecutive issues of the AJA and are noted below; those who give $1,000 or more receive invitations to AIA events and lectures.

 The Society for the American Journal of Archaeology